sih-gujrat/sih-next/README.md

 ## DESCRIPTION

 - GPT-READER is an AI-powered platform that automates the analysis of visual and textual data.
-It leverages advanced algorithms and machine learning models to provide accurate and efficient insights, empowering businesses and researchers to make data-driven decisions with confidence.
+It leverages advanced algorithms and machine learning models to provide accurate and efficient insights, empowering businesses and researchers to make data-driven decisions with confidence.<br/><br/>

 ## FEATURES